The notcat notification server

 Notcat is built on its own notification server library called notlib.

-Both are written in C99 and notlib depends on GLib's D-Bus bindings.
+Both are written in C99 and depend on GLib's D-Bus bindings.

 The notcat repository and notlib repository are both hosted on GitHub and are licensed under the GPLv3 and LGPLv3, respectively.